YukiSakuma/get_toonily_notifications/README.md

 Follow the instructions in installing and setting up ezgmail from here: https://github.com/asweigart/ezgmail

-After you are done copy the directory path where your CLIENT CONFIGURATION files (credentials.json, token.json) are located to toonily.py at this line
+After you are done copy the directory path where your CLIENT CONFIGURATION files (credentials.json, token.json) are located to toonily.py at this line:

 	path = "YOUR CLIENTCONFIG DIRECTORY PATH"